upsilonproject/upsilon.github.io/faq.md

 ### What does Upsilon do well?

-See the [index](homepage) to a list of use cases where Upsilon could be used.
+See the [homepage](index) to a list of use cases where Upsilon could be used.

 ### What sucks about Upsilon project?
 **Lots of things!**.
 Some parts are written in PHP, it hasn't been tested at large scale, so it means there are probably hidden security holes and quite a few bugs.